-Table 4: Minimum time periods an HVDC system shall be capable of operating for voltages deviating from the reference 1 pu value at the connection points without disconnecting from the network.
+Table 4: Voltage ranges deviating from the reference 1 pu value at the connection points and time periods an HVDC system shall be capable of operating without disconnecting from the network, in case deviation from the corresponding insulation levels as defined in established technical standards are justified.
 This table applies in case of pu voltage base values at or above 110 kV and up to (not including) 300 kV.